marcov/nc-ddns/README.md

 -->

 ## Configuration
-You need to create a `$HOME/ddns-info.txt` file with the Namecheap domain details.
+You need to create a `ddns-info.txt` file with the Namecheap domain details.

 E.g., if your DDNS domain name is `ddns.example.com`, the content of that file should be: